 Of course!
-You can make white chicken enchiladas gluten free by making two easy swaps: Use corn tortillas instead of flour tortillas and swap the flour in the sauce with your favorite gluten free flour.
-If you do use corn tortillas, you may need more of them since corn tortillas are typically smaller in size.
+You can make white chicken enchiladas gluten-free by making two easy swaps: Use corn tortillas instead of flour tortillas and swap the flour in the sauce with your favorite gluten-free flour.
+If you do use corn tortillas, you may need more since they are typically smaller in size.

 What to serve with white enchiladas

 Traditionally, enchiladas are served with some type of rice and beans on the side.
 Mexican rice and refried beans are always my go-to, but since these enchiladas are extra rich and cheesy, I usually just serve them with some shredded lettuce or a side salad for a little crunch.

 To store, place any leftover enchiladas in an airtight container and refrigerate for up to 4 days.

 To freeze, let the enchiladas cool completely in the fridge.
 Transfer them to a freezer-safe container, bag, or wrapped tightly in foil.
 They should freeze well for 6 to 8 months.

 To reheat, either microwave the enchiladas for 2 to 3 minutes or bake in a 350ºF oven until warmed through (about 10-20 minutes).

 - 2 cups cooked shredded chicken